Looking Back (and Ahead) on 30 Years in Thought Leadership Marketing

 Of course, it’s much different today.
 Serious thought leadership marketers we know are taking inventive approaches to using Twitter, LinkedIn, Facebook and other social sites to get the audience to engage with their content.
 Those social marketers have also learned they must engage with the audience that responds to that content – to retweet or respond to a tweet, or reply to a LinkedIn comment.
 Social media has become a key tool in the thought leadership marketers’ tool chest.

-My colleague at Rattleback, Jason Mlicki, will explain at our conference about how the thought leadership sections of the websites of professional services and other B2B firms must change if the goal of thought leadership is to rapidly boost leads and revenue.
+My colleague at Rattleback, Jason Mlicki, explained at our conference how the thought leadership sections of the websites of professional services and other B2B firms must change if the goal of thought leadership is to rapidly boost leads and revenue.
 Your own website is a key distribution channel for your content, and it will only be more so in the future because it’s a channel you can fully control.
 (That's not the case with media company websites on which you publish articles, or conferences run by others.)
-As Jason provocatively explains in his recently published article, thought leadership marketers need to structure their firms’ websites so they allow viewers to fully vet the expertise of your firm – and for your firm to deeply vet the viewers who embrace your content and ask for meetings.
+As Jason provocatively laid out in his recently published article, thought leadership marketers need to structure their firms’ websites so they allow viewers to fully vet the expertise of your firm – and for your firm to deeply vet the viewers who embrace your content and ask for meetings.
 This is a very exciting opportunity for thought leadership marketers, because it will help them achieve the Holy Grail of thought leadership: being able to tie their work to revenue and leads.

 * * *